alex-handley/jekyll-now/jekyll/_posts/2015-09-06-needle-in-a-haystack-550-spam-content.md

 ---
 layout: post
-title: Missing Emails == Needle in a Haystack
+title: The story of Mandrillus sphinx who needed glasses
 date: 2015-09-06T09:38:00+00:00
 tags:
 - draft
 ---

-I recently joined the Happiness squad at LostMyName and after a few days I was alerted by our customer service staff that some of our customers were not receiving emails.
+I recently joined the Happiness squad at LostMyName and after a few days I was alerted by our customer service team that some of our customers were not receiving emails.

 ## The Problem